AFSCME Family Scholarship

 How to Apply

 To apply, you must meet all eligibility requirements as identified above.
-Make sure your complete application, with all support documentation (essay, transcripts, letters of recommendations, SAT or ACT scores, proof of AFSCME membership, etc.), is mailed together in one envelope, POSTMARKED NO LATER THAN DECEMBER 31, to:
+Make sure your complete application, with all support documentation (essay, transcripts, official copies of your SAT or ACT scores, letters of recommendation, proof of AFSCME membership, etc.), is mailed together in one envelope, POSTMARKED NO LATER THAN JANUARY 15, 2020 (EXTENDED FROM DECEMBER 31, 2019), to: